 JDBA Tool, like all the other DBMaker Java tools (e.g., JServer Manager and Java Configuration Tool), operates in the Java Run Time Environment.
 To start these programs the Java Development Kit (JDK) or the Java Run Time Environment (JRE) should be installed on the system.
-JRE 1.5 is automatically installed on the Windows system if DBMaker release 5.0 is installed from disk.
+DBMaker release 5.1, when installed from disk, automatically installs JRE 1.5 on Windows systems.